Shyama Sharma: Key activities

-Political Career
+Political career

 In 1977, ten women were given ticket to contest Himachal Pradesh Assembly polls but nine women lost the election and only Shyama won the election with 71% of total votes of her Nahan Assembly constituency.
 She was then made Minister of Law, Panchayati Raj, Food and Civil Supplies in Government of Himachal Pradesh.
 In 1982 she again won assembly elections from Nahan and made Chairperson of Public Accounts Committee.
 At the same time she was the State President of Janta Party Himachal Unit.
 In 1990, Shyama Sharma for third time won election from Nahan.
 She was made National General Secretary of Janta Dal (S).

 In 1991, Shyama was declared as a Lok Sabha candidate from Hoshiyarpur Lok Sabha Constituency.
 But due to some violence and terrorist attacks in Punjab, elections were cancelled.
 Then she was offered the post of Governor of Punjab by the then Prime Minister Chandrashekhar but she humbly declined the offer.

-In 1996, Shyama joined Bhartiya Janta Party.
-In 1998, she was made Chairperson of Finance Commission of Himachal and in 1999, she was made Chairperson of Planning Board of Himachal Pradesh.
-Shyama was considered as 'Iron Lady of Himachal'.
+In 1995, Shyama joined Bhartiya Janta Party.
+In 1999, she was appointed Chairperson of Finance Commission of Himachal and in 2000, she was appointed Chairperson of Planning Board of Himachal Pradesh.

+Shyama is now remembered as 'Iron Lady of Himachal'.

+In 2017, Shyama stepped down from active politics.
+On 21 September 2020, Shyama Sharma died from COVID-19 in Nahan constituency in Sirmaur district.

+Family background

+Shyama Sharma was born to a Landlord family.
+Her father Pandit Durga Dutt was a Rich Landlord in erstwhile Sirmaur State.
+He was honoured with the title of 'Rayees-e-Aazam’ by Maharaja of Sirmaur for having the highest number of lands.
+He introduced first ever Motor Transport in erstwhile Sirmaur state in year 1914 with four personal cars, four public buses and one lorry.
+He donated his lands worth Rupees Hundreds of Crores to Government for building Schools, Hospitals, Shelter Homes etc. In 1971, under Land Ceiling Act, Government of Himachal Pradesh acquired his 4579 Bighas of Lands in various parts of the state whose value was estimated ₹2100 Crore.
+The Land Ceiling Act affected many other big Landlords.

+Shyama’s mother Savitri Devi was a daughter of a Landlord from District Dehradun.
+She owned a Tea Estate in Kaulagarh and many other valuable Farmhouses.